sainthiago/sainthiago/README.md

 ### hi there 👋

-i'm a frontend developer currently working with web applications.
+i'm a frontend developer who loves to learn and to work with great teams.

 🔭 i'm currently working w/ Angular @ a car-sell platform: www.piscapisca.pt in charge of development of new features and some code refactor and maintenance.